Minute Taker: The Oblivion (2024-present)

 On 9 April 2024 FiXT Neon released Meet the Devil, a dark synthwave collaboration between Minute Taker and electronic trio 3FORCE.

 In November 2024 Minute Taker premiered a new short music film, Nocturnal Monologues, at Waterside's Prism Festival with a series of outdoor, multiscreen performances.
-The film was made available for Minute Taker's Secret Songs subscribers to stream in December 2024 and the artist revealed that the film contains future music videos of songs from his upcoming album The Oblivion.
+The film, directed by Brett De Vos, was made available for Minute Taker's Secret Songs subscribers to stream in December 2024 and the artist revealed that the film contains future music videos of songs from his upcoming album The Oblivion.